 It’s that time of year again.
 The recent rain and snow leaks into the underlying soil beneath the asphalt.
 The soil weakens and, next thing you know, there are miniature craters on the streets that are just waiting to damage your tires, rims, suspension, alignment or cause an accident.
 This is what residents are calling “pothole season.”

-In particular, the number of Virginia drivers who have reported potholes has tripled in the last year.
+In particular, the number of D.C. drivers who have reported potholes has tripled in the last year.
 In Fairfax County, the Department of Transportation reports that roughly 80 percent of streets are considered to be in poor condition.
 According to WSA9 news, residents are reporting blown tires, missing hubcaps and recent issues with alignment.

 Considering these dangerous road craters seem inescapable at times, counties have come together to find a solution.
 The damage caused from potholes can be pricey, but residents have the right to submit a damage claim to the proper transportation agency.

 There are different transportation agencies for each county.
 However, they are all charged with fixing potholes in their designated areas.
 Although you file a claim for damages, there is no guarantee you will receive reimbursement, but drivers are encouraged to file anyway.

 There is, of course, a stipulation.
 In order for a transportation agency to hold itself responsible for any damages to your car, there must be proof the agency was aware of the problem and did nothing to fix it.
 According to a reporter with WSA9, the first resident to report the problematic pothole usually does not receive compensation for any damages to their vehicle.
 Rather, all residents who file claims after the initial claim are considered for compensation.